solana-labs/example-messagefeed/README.md

 Alternatively to connect to the public testnet, `export LIVE=1` in your environment.
 By default `LIVE=1` will connect to the beta testnet.
-To use the edge testnet instead define `export CHANNEL=edge' in your environment (see [url.js](https://github.com/solana-labs/solana-example-message-feed/tree/master/urj.js) for more)
+To use the edge testnet instead define `export CHANNEL=edge` in your environment (see [url.js](https://github.com/solana-labs/example-message-feed/tree/master/urj.js) for more)

 ### Build the on-chain program

-Two versions of the program are provided: one written in C, the other in Rust.
-Both the a BPF ELF shared object called `dist/program/messagefeed.so` and are interchangable.
-Pick one to use.
+Two versions of the program are provided, one written in C and the other in Rust.
+The build process for each produce the same a BPF ELF shared object called `dist/program/messagefeed.so`.
+They are interchangable so just pick one to use.

 #### BPF C
 ```sh